City of Columbus “C” painting

 Robert Indiana, 1981

-Robert Indiana’s C painting is representative of his pop art pieces and uses the imagery he called “sculptural poems.”
+The C painting by Robert Indiana (pictured at unveiling in Columbus, Indiana, above, in November of 1981) is representative of his pop art pieces and uses the imagery he called “sculptural poems.”
 The bold, simple representation combines the trendy with the philosophical and centers around a basic focal point, the C in the center.

 The piece includes the date the city was founded (1821) and the date Robert Indiana finished the work (1981).